royk999/Stock-Prediction-Using-LSTM/README.md

 This project aims to improve the LSTM model which predicts Apple's Closing Price and ultimately creating a model which can decide how to invest on stocks.

 # Modeling Approach
-This project is based on the kaggle's "stock market analysis & prediction using LSTM" project.
-From this Kaggle's model, this project ultimately aims to create a model with multiple-features inputs which predicts the stock value difference.
+This project ultimately aims to improve the model with multiple-features inputs which predicts the stock value.
+The basic model is the Kaggle model which used single feature to predict the stock value.

 # Data Collection
 Apple Closing Price, delta(1,2,3)